What is Physical Capital?

 Many types of physical capital, such as machines and equipment, are fixed assets with years of economic life.
 Although the physical capital is not consumed out or destroyed during the production process, its value often diminishes over time due to depreciation.
 The book value (historical cost minus accumulated depreciation) is subject to depreciation assumptions, such as the remaining life, salvage value, and depreciation methods.
 A fixed asset’s book value can be very different from its fair market value.

-The illiquid nature of physical capital is another cause of the difficulties in the evaluation.
-Sometimes, the machines and equipment are customized and only used for certain purposes.
+The illiquid nature of physical capital provides another challenge in its valuation.
+Sometimes, machines and equipment are customized and can only be used for certain purposes.
 For example, a beverage company owns a particular bottle design.
 The bottling machine that it uses might be designed to fit the special shape of the bottles.
 It makes the resale of the machine more difficult and thus affects its fair market value.